 The Early Days….

 Hi there, Lindsay here.
-Welcome to the second piece in my series of posts intended to support all of our wonderful adopters with settling in their new friends.
+Welcome to another post intended to support all of our wonderful adopters with settling in their new friends.

 So, he or she is here – your new dog is home at last.
 Again; are you Excited?
 We are too.
 Taking in a Rescue Dog is a noble act and you are to be commended for your generosity.